Year 1 Class

 Welcome to Year 1

-The Year 1 class team includes Miss Fitzgerald, the class teacher; and Mrs Woodward and Mrs Synnott, teaching assistants.
+The Year 1 class team includes Miss Fitzgerald, the class teacher; and Mrs Woodward, the teaching assistant.

-During PPA (planning, preparation and assessment) time on a Tuesday morning, Mrs Budd teaches the class.
+During PPA (planning, preparation and assessment) time on a Tuesday afternoon, Mrs Budd teaches the class Computing and Music, and Danny teaches PE.

 Here you will find links to our year ahead and useful websites linked to our learning.